Estimating Heterogeneous Treatment Effects on Survival Outcomes Using Counterfactual Censoring Unbiased Transformations: Introduction

 Transformed minimization learners, by contrast, regress a transformed version of the outcome on covariates, possibly minimizing a weighted loss function.
 See Table~\ref{tab:weighted_minimization} for a survey of these learners.
 We show that plugging CUTs (for both the competing risks and no competing risks settings) into these continuous outcome learners also produces consistent HTE estimators.
 This had not been formally established even for previously developed CUTs in the no competing risks setting.
 The nonparametric bounds for all CUTs plugged into these learners are also a new contribution.

 Our CUT based HTE learners are not the only available options.
 There have been several recent advances in HTE learners for censored time-to-event outcomes.
-For example,~\citet{yadlowsky2021estimation,boileau2023nonparametric,schrod2022bites,gao2021estimating,cui2023estimating,zhang2017mining,tabib2020non,abraich2022survcaus,curth2021survite,xu2022treatment,curth2023understanding}.
+For example,~\citet{yadlowsky2021estimation,boileau2024nonparametric,gao2021estimating,cui2023estimating,zhang2017mining,curth2021survite,xu2023treatment,curth2023understanding}.
 We do not claim sweeping theoretical advantages of CUT based estimators over these methods.
 Our contribution is simply to open up additional alternatives and study their statistical properties.

 The organization of the paper is as follows.
 In Section 2, we define notation, causal quantities-of-interest, and corresponding identifying assumptions for both the competing events and no competing events settings.
 In Section 3, we introduce CUTs and show that our proposed CUTs have the desirable property that they share conditional expectation functions with quantities of interest.
 We then map the terrain of continuous outcome HTE learners and show that plugging our CUTs into any of the continuous outcome HTE learners discussed leads to a consistent estimator of the HTE on the time-to-event outcome of interest.
 Finally, we provide a sample-splitting estimation algorithm for our CUT plugin estimators.
 In section 4, we discuss uncertainty quantification and derive oracle bounds.
 In Section 5, we present simulation studies exploring the properties of alternative estimators with a particular emphasis on sensitivity to poor overlap.
-In Section 6, we conclude.
+In Section 6, we present an application to real data estimating heterogeneous effects of reduced intensity conditioning prior to stem cell transplantation on relapse and treatment induced mortality.
+In Section 7, we conclude.